App version: 0.1.0

 Deposits

-You may need to deposit a certain amount of savings into a savings account for several years if you hire a debt settlement company to settle your debt.
+You may need to deposit a certain amount of money into a savings account for several years if you hire a debt settlement company to settle your debt.
 Such deposits may represent a financial hardship to borrowers facing economic difficulties.

 No Obligation